 I would recommend you experiment and find what works best for you, you could also alternate between the two as improvements with one bar position will likely carry over and improve performance with the other.

 There’s nothing better than that strength curve you get at the beginning of a new training programme where you can increase the weight on the bar by 2.5kg every session without fail.
 You feel strong and unbeatable but it doesn’t last and slowly but surely it becomes harder to continue adding weight.

 What once seemed easy begins to feel out of reach, it takes more time to add the same weight to the bar and as the weight gets heavier it becomes difficult to replicate your earlier success.
 What do you do when this happens?

 This means instead of aiming for a 2.5kg increase session on session you start looking for the 1.5kg, 1.25kg or even 1kg increase instead.
 You look to make small but steady progress to keep you on track to greater strength and muscle gains.
 If you do this you will continue to make steady gains and regularly add weight to the bar.

 Warm Up Properly

 Gone are the days of warming up on the treadmill and in are the days of warming up with movements specific to the exercise you’re performing.
-So instead of heading to the cardio zone for a casual jog, head into the weights room instead and warm up using the bench press instead.
+So instead of heading to the cardio zone for a casual jog, head into the weights room instead and warm up using the squat rack instead.